arkhn/pyrog/exploration/README.md

 ## Developement

-It is recommanded to use a `virtualenv` in development.
+It is recommended to use a `virtualenv` in development.
 Simply run `virtualenv venv`.

+It is possible to use a `conf.custom.yml` file to connect to the database.
+The expected structure is available under `conf.default.yml`